• Skip to primary navigation

 The Form 5500-EZ should be simple enough for most people to complete without the help of a professional.
 However, you may choose to hire an accountant or bookkeeper to file on your behalf.
 Some accountants may bundle this filing requirement with annual tax preparation.
 Also, many of the self-directed solo 401k plans like MySolo401k will handle preparation of this form for you.

-A more common reason to seek outside help is in regards to account valuations.
+A more common reason to seek outside help is in regard to account valuations.
 If your account includes only stocks and bonds, you can easily figure out the value on your own.
 However, plans that hold real estate or other difficult-to-value assets may need to hire a professional to appraise the portfolio value each year.

 A professional appraisal report will typically count as acceptable proof of valuation should the IRS choose to audit the report.